ez80/84-CE-Documentation/tutorial/intro.rst

 What is assembly?
 =================================================
 Assembly is a very powerful language that you can use on your TI-84+CE!
 When you write in assembly, you write in a human readable form of machine code, which allows you to create quicker programs that can access and do more than TI-BASIC.
-Mistakes in assembly can be messier than in TI-BASIC- but usually only as severe as a ram clear, so before you start this guide, back up your calculator to prevent any data loss!
+Mistakes in assembly can be messier than in TI-BASIC - but usually only as severe as a ram clear, so before you start this guide, back up your calculator to prevent any data loss!

 Setting up
 =================================================